 Most people these days are now favoring guaranteed lifetime plans instead of whole life insurance.

 6. Need More Information?

-The bottom line is you need to call us at 877-443-9467 or email us with your questions about how to choose which policy would suit you best.
-We will research your case and help you every step of the way.
+You need to call us at 888-603-2876 to find out what policy and insurance company best suits you.
+We’ll research your case and help you every step of the way.

-Have you ever tried to get a quick, hassle-free life insurance quote?
+Have you ever tried to get a quick, hassle-free Guaranteed Level Term Life Insurance quote?

 One of my biggest pet peeves about the life insurance industry is that if someone wants to get a hassle-free life insurance quote, there’s almost nowhere to go on the internet to get one.

 For example, Joe wants a quote on a half-million-dollar term insurance policy.
 So he goes to Google and searches for “quick life insurance quotes”.